javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 alert( user[key] ); // John (if enter "name")
 ```

-The dot notation cannot be used in a similar way.
+The dot notation cannot be used in a similar way:

 ```js run
 let user = {